MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/change-update-channels.md

 - Make sure that the build from the new channel is available to the device through the Software Update Point in Configuration Manager.

-- After the Office Automatic Update 2.0 task runs and updates the assigned channel, the new build is installed the next time the Configuration Manager client runs a Software Updates Deployment Evaluation Cycle.
+- After the Office Automatic Updates 2.0 task runs and updates the assigned channel, the new build is installed the next time the Configuration Manager client runs a Software Updates Deployment Evaluation Cycle.

 > [!IMPORTANT]
 > If you use Configuration Manger to manage updates, moving from a channel with a newer version of Office to a channel with an older version of Office is not supported.
 For example, you can't use Configuration Manager to move a device from Current Channel to Semi-Annual Enterprise Channel.